The Effect of COVID-19 on Menstrual Cycle of Women of Child-bearing Age

 Abstract

-Objective: To determine the effect of COVID-19 on menstrual cycle of women of child-bearing age.
+Objective: The objective of this study was to investigate the effect of COVID-19 on the menstrual cycle of women of childbearing age.

-Conclusion: The study concludes that COVID-19 infection does have an effect on women’s menstrual cycle which can affect female reproductive health in various ways.
-This warrants the need to consider the reproductive-health aspect of coronavirus infection as the virus keeps on evolving and after one wave passes, a new wave of COVID-19 infection comes.
+Conclusion: This study concludes that COVID-19 infection does have an impact on women's menstrual cycles, potentially affecting female reproductive health in various ways.
+The findings emphasize the need to consider the reproductive health aspect of coronavirus infections, especially given the continuous evolution of the virus and the likelihood of successive waves of COVID-19 infections.

 Published